SkyWars/SkyWars/docs/skywars/creating-a-new-kit.md

    You can choose to create a kit with a cost, a permission, both or neither.
 If it doesn't have a cost, it will be free to use.
 If it doesn't have a permission, anyone will be able to use it.

 3. Use **/sws createkit** while you have all the items in your inventory.
 This will save all items to the kit file, and the kit will be available immediately after you use this successfully.

+4. If you have the Kit GUI enabled on your server, the item in your main hand will be used as the Kit's totem, the item representing the kit in the GUI.
+You can modify the description for the kit and change the totem in the configuration, `kits.yml`.

 4. You're done!
 The kit will be available immediately.